Skukuza: N'waswitshaka Research Camp

 Near the staff village is the N'waswitshaka research camp, which provides accommodation for visiting researchers and their guests.
 The facilities are similar to the rondavels, chalets and campsites in the main camp, but are entirely self-serve.
 Additional resources such as an office facility with internet access and game guards are available for researchers if necessary.

 Wildlife Incidents

 The village at Skukuza is not fenced in like the rest camp is, and there have been multiple incidents of people in the staff village being killed by wildlife, especially leopards.
 There is a fairly dense population of big cats near Skukuza, which is part of the draw for tourists but also makes the area more dangerous.

 Controversial Incidents

 Skukuza, like all other major camps, has a rapidly increasing population of 'locals', who disregard the rules and regulation and in so doing, invade the privacy of the guests.
-Over the weekends stuff members engage themselves in all sorts of unruly and disturbing behaviour, including drinking and playing loud music until the early hours of the morning.
+Over the weekends staff members engage themselves in all sorts of unruly and disturbing behaviour, including drinking and playing loud music until the early hours of the morning.
 Recently more and more guests decided to speak out and complain about the issues experienced.